arrow icon

 To migrate your app to the New Architecture, follow these steps:

-1. Upgrade your app to at least React Native 0.71+, you can use https://react-native-community.github.io/upgrade-helper/
+1. Upgrade your app to the latest React Native version, you can use the upgrade helper.

 Benefits of moving React Native app to New Architecture

-Now that you know how New Architecture works, let’s go over its benefits.
+Now that you know the basics of how the New Architecture works, let’s go over the benefits.

 Performance

 Due to the synchronous nature of the new architecture, while communicating with the native side, there will be some performance improvements.
-The app’s startup time will be significantly reduced as every native module will be lazily-loaded.
-Once the bridgeless mode is available, it will also remove the overhead of loading the bridge at startup.
-However, not every scenario proves this; in some of the benchmarks, architecture performance is worse.
+The app's startup time will be significantly reduced as every native module will be lazily-loaded.
+Once the bridgelessmode will be available it will also remove the overhead of loading the bridge at startup.
+However, not every scenario proves this, in some of the benchmarks architecture performance is worse.

-Meta’s goal was not to make new architecture X times faster than the old one.
-Apart from removing major bottlenecks, they wanted to create a new solid foundation, allowing for new capabilities that could not be developed using previous architecture.
-Migration of the Facebook app took over a year, and they haven’t noticed any significant performance improvements or regressions that are perceivable by the end user.
-However, this doesn’t mean that performance improvements won’t come in the future.
-Now that they reworked internals, they have a great foundation to build upon.
+Meta's goal was not to make new architecture X times faster thanthe old one.
+Apart from removing major bottlenecks they wantedto create a new solid foundation which would allow for new capabilities that could not be developed using previous architecture.
+Migration of the Facebook app took over a year and they haven't noticed any significant performance improvements or regressions that are perceivable by the end user.
+However, this doesn't mean that performance improvements won't come in the future.
+Now that they reworked internals they have a great foundation to build upon.

 Let’s go over some performance benchmarks by Alexandre Moureaux from BAM.
-Here is the link to the source: https://github.com/reactwg/react-native-new-architecture/discussions/85
+Here is a link to the source.

 Benchmark of rendering 10K views

-In this case, new architecture proves more efficient than the old one.
-Using on average less CPU but more RAM.
+In this case, the New Architecture proves more efficient than the old one.
+Using, on average, less CPU but more RAM.

 Benchmark of rendering 2K Text components

-The old architecture is faster in this scenario because of heavier UI thread consumption.
+In this scenario, the old architecture is faster, mainly because of heavier UI thread consumption.

 The official response from the React Native team is that their internal benchmarks while rolling out the New Architecture to users were neutral across all React Native surfaces in the Facebook app on both Android and iOS.
 As stated by Samuel Susla in this discussion thread, “In the last years, we conducted dozens of tests in production on millions of devices to assure performance was neutral.”